jmespath-community/jmespath.site/README.rst

    :target: https://gitter.im/jmespath/chat

-This is the repo for the website: http://jmespath.org
+This is the repo for the unofficial website: https://jmespath-unofficial.github.io/jmespath.site This is a clone of the official website: https://jmespath.org

 Join us on our `Gitter channel <https://gitter.im/jmespath/chat>`__.